Thulana/GoodEnergyTariffCalculator/README.md

 ---

 #### Setting up SQLite3 Database
-####(SQLite3 is used for demonstration purposes.
-For production required a central MySQL/ Postgres database)
+#### (SQLite3 is used for demonstration purposes.
+For production required a global MySQL/ Postgres database)

 Database migrations are handled through Flask's Migrate Package.
 Migrations are used for updating and creating necessary tables/entries in your database.